kaenovsky/kaenovsky/README.md

 In these repos you'll find training code, side projects and random stuff that I like to push.

 I'm currently working at [Flock](https://flockit.com.ar/) as a Web Developer.
 Since 2022 I'm also pursuing a [technical degree in Software Development](https://www.ifts18.edu.ar/carreras/desarrollo-de-software/plan-tsds) at a public school in Buenos Aires.
+I'm [this close](https://iftsnotes.vercel.app) 🤏🏽 to finish.

 **[ Tools that I'm using and learning ]**

-👷 for work: HTML, CSS, JavaScript (Angular), MySQL, Jira + Bitbucket
+👷 for work: React, VR (Meta Quest), OpenAI, FaaS, Scrum using Jira & Bitbucket

 👓 for school: Python, sqlite3, OOP, Java (Android Studio), Django, AzureCloud